3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 18. Prosthetics and Assistive Devices

-Assistive devices are in high demand because they greatly improve the lives of millions of people, helping them to live more independently.
 From mobility aids like wheelchairs and walkers to prosthetics and daily living tools, these devices are crucial for those with disabilities or physical challenges.

 People are willing to invest in products that enhance their comfort and independence, especially when these products are tailored to their specific needs.